Cloud

 • Work closely with the team leads, cross-disciplinary research teams and collaborators.

-• Design, plan, undertake and deliver research and evaluation projects using a combination of qualitative and quantitative methods.
+• Design, plan, undertake and deliver research and evaluation projects that combine qualitative and quantitative methods.

-• Lead on writing for reports, peer-reviewed publications and grant proposals for a variety of audiences.
+• Lead on writing for protocols, reports, peer-reviewed publications and grant proposals for a variety of audiences.

 • Contribute and lead, where appropriate, research dissemination activities at internal and external meetings and conferences.

-• Provide supervision and mentorship of research students, interns and research assistants, where required.
+• Provide supervision and mentorship to research students, interns and research assistants, where required.

 • Work closely with stakeholders from across the early childhood sector.